syncfusion-content/javascript-docs/js/api/global.md

 ### PrintMode
 {:#enum:printmode}

-Gets or sets a value that indicates to enable the visible of the printmode.
+Gets or sets the print mode to print the report.

 #### Properties

-Gets or sets a value that indicates to enable the visible of the printmode.
+Gets or sets the print mode to print the report.

 <table class="props">
 <thead>